GracepointMinistries/list_manager/README.md

 For the most part, the names of the API correspond to the names of the [Mailman commandline utilities](http://wiki.list.org/DOC/4.09%20Summary%20of%20the%20mailman%20bin%20commands).

+# Configuration

+You'll need to create a `config.php` file that defines `MAILMAN_CMD_PREFIX`, which is typically the path to the actual mailman commandline tools.
+This constant is prepended to mailman commands like `list_lists`.

+You can copy `config.php.template` to get started with your own `config.php` file.

 # API

 ## list_lists.php